Khensura21/ml4w-hw/readme.md

 ## The HOW

 Now I'll break down how it was put together.
-The technologies used in this project were:
+The main technologies used in this project were only:

 1. P5.js
 2. Google's Teachable Machine Audio Version (tensorflow.js)